AqwamCreates/DataPredict/docs/Tutorials/UsingNeuralNetworksPart1.md

 # Using Neural Networks, Part 1

-Neural networks are classification and regression model where it can predict a number of classes (classification) or range of values (regression).
+Neural networks are classification and regression models where it can predict a number of classes (classification) or range of values (regression).

 Neural networks typically contains a number of layers.
 Inside each of those layers, they contain a number of neurons that determines the output of the model.